HappyChainDevs/happychain/docs/account.md

 There are two separate concepts here:

-1. *Authentication* refers to the user being logged into his Happy Account in the iframe.
+1. *Authentication* refers to the user being logged into their Happy Account in the iframe.
 2. *Connection* refers to the user connecting the app to the Happy Account.

 This is very analogous to how Metamask & co. work: authentication is akin to selecting an account